Health Screening

 • Symptoms — increased thirst, frequent urination, unexplained fatigue, or slow wound healing

 If you are experiencing persistent or concerning symptoms, it is important to seek appropriate medical advice promptly.
-Our guide on recognising the early warning signs of type 2 diabetes may help you identify changes worth discussing with a healthcare professional.

 Practical Insight: You do not need to have symptoms to benefit from screening.
 Many individuals choose a private blood test in London as part of their routine annual health check.